icons8/lunacy-docs/docs/creating_private_cloud.md

 Allow connection to the Lunacy License Server from your intranet `https://lu.icons8.com` `116.203.33.165:443`.

-<p><strong>Note:</strong> The Lunacy dedicated server must be connected to the License server for several purposes:</p>
+<p><strong>Note:</strong> The Lunacy dedicated server must be connected to the License server for several purposes:
 <ol>
   <li>Check License information</li>
   <li>Check Cloud Server updates</li>
   <li>Check Lunacy updates</li>
   <li>Ensure 24/7 in-app support</li>
 </ol>
 <p>All data is encrypted and transmitted through a single endpoint, using a single data stream/connection.
-Updates are downloaded and applied only after the administrator's approval.</p>
+Updates are downloaded and applied only after the administrator's approval.</p></p>

 ## **Connecting Lunacy to the server**